fspacheco/rpa-challenge/assign/activity-instructions-factory-inventory-test-automation.md

 * Try the search functionality
 * Update quantities
 * Observe the statistics dashboard
-* Find 5 bugs (check if the provided one is real!) and document them like:
+* Find 5 more bugs (check if the provided one is real!) and document them like:

 | Bug ID | Title | Steps to Reproduce | Expected Result | Actual Result | Screenshot/Evidence |
 |--------|-------|-------------------|-----------------|---------------|---------------------|